A posteriori verification for the sign-change structure of solutions of elliptic partial differential equations: Introduction

 \section{Introduction}

-Computer-assisted proofs for partial differential equations have been developed over the last several decades.
-Pioneering research on such methods began with \cite{nakao1988numerical,plum1991computer}, and has been further developed by many researchers (see the recent survey book \cite{nakaoplumwatanabe2019numerical} and the references therein).
-At the present time, such approaches are also known as numerical verification methods, validated numerics, or verified numerical computations for partial differential equations, and have been applied to various problems, including examples where purely analytical methods have failed.
+Numerical verification methods for partial differential equations have been developed in recent decades.
+Such methods were first proposed in \cite{nakao1988numerical,plum1991computer} and have been further developed by many researchers (see the recent survey book \cite{nakaoplumwatanabe2019numerical} and the references therein).
+These approaches are also known as computer-assisted proofs, validated numerics, or verified numerical computations for partial differential equations and have been applied to various problems, including some for which purely analytical methods have failed.
 One such successful application is to the semilinear elliptic equation